 Hakusan Shrine Hydrangea Festival 2022

-I would have appreciated blue sky.
-Little was to be found.
+While I would have appreciated a blue sky, little was to be found.
 Clouds ruled.
 That was okay, as the dull light made things perfect for flower photography.
 I didn’t point my camera upward!

-The Hakusan Shrine hydrangeas looked great.
-They had peaked.
+The hydrangeas at Hakusan Shrine were at their absolute peak, with vibrant clusters of blue, purple, and white blossoms creating a stunning tapestry of color against the lush green leaves.
 Some areas were devoid of them, though.
 None were around the altar and komainu (lion-dog guardian statues).
 Why not?
 I have no answer.

 The shrine has a small hill that hydrangeas cover.
 In 2020 and 20221, it was closed.
 The gate remained locked in 2022.
 I had to be content photographing the flowers from outside.